Roland de la Poype

-Roland Paulze d'Ivoy de la Poype (28 July 1920 – 23 October 2012) was a Second World War fighter ace and a member of the Normandie-Niemen fighter group that fought on the Soviet front.
+Roland Paulze d'Ivoy de la Poype (28 July 1920 – 23 October 2012) was a Second World War fighter ace and a member of the Normandie-Niemen fighter group that fought on the Soviet front attributed with 16 confirmed victories.

 He was also a politician, a pioneering industrialist in the plastics industry and the founder of the Antibes Marineland in 1970.

 Biography

 Roland de la Poype was born on 28 July 1920 at the Château de la Grange Fort in Les Pradeaux.
 His father, Xavier Paulze d'Ivoy de la Poype, an agronomist and reserve officer in the French army, was killed at the front in May 1940.